China upbeat ahead of US trade talks, but differences large

-China has sounded a positive note ahead of trade talks this week with Washington, but the two sides face potentially lengthy wrangling over technology and the future of their economic relationship.
+China sounded a positive note ahead of talks with Washington this week on a sprawling trade dispute that threatens to chill global economic growth, but the two sides face lengthy wrangling over technology and their future relationship.

+Talks were due to start Monday but there was no word from the American Embassy or China's Ministry of Commerce on whether they were under way or details of their agenda.

 Both sides have expressed an interest in settling their tariff fight over Beijing's technology ambitions.
 Yet neither has indicated its stance has changed since a Dec.
 1 agreement by Presidents Donald Trump and Xi Jinping to postpone further increases.